PELVIC ORGAN PROLAPSE 101

 Research suggests approximately 50% of women will have some degree of POP.

 My goal here is not to scare you.
-It’s simply to inform, educate and empower those living with a POP diagnosis.
+It’s simply to inform, educate and empower those living with a POP diagnosis or those looking to prevent POP.

 Let’s get to it.